schwartzlab-methods/NEST/vignette/workflow.md

 ## Visualize the list of stronger CCC in different formats

 We can use the CCC list "output/V1_Human_Lymph_Node_spatial/NEST_V1_Human_Lymph_Node_spatial_top20percent.csv" for various downstream analysis.
 Here we show how to visualize those CCC on the tissue surface.
-Instead of plotting all the CCC (which is 436,103 and memory consuming) on the tissue surface, we plot top 40,000 CCC as follows:
+Instead of plotting all the CCC (which is 436,103 and highly memory consuming) on the tissue surface, we plot top 40,000 CCC as follows:

 ````
 nest visualize --dataname='V1_Human_Lymph_Node_spatial' --model_name 'NEST_V1_Human_Lymph_Node_spatial' --top_edge_count=40000